trumpf-code/Trumpf.Coparoo.Playwright/Trumpf.Coparoo.Playwright.Demo/README.md

 ### Team-Independent Development

-This pattern enables multiple teams to work on different parts of the application independently:
+This pattern enables multiple teams to work on different parts of the application independently without needing to know each other's code:

 - **Team A (Core)**: Maintains `DemoTab` and `Shell`
-- **Team B (Settings)**: Develops `Settings` in isolation
+- **Team B (Settings)**: Develops `Settings` in isolation, tests it independently with UI component tests
-- **Team C (Preferences)**: Develops `Preferences` in isolation
+- **Team C (Preferences)**: Develops `Preferences` in isolation, tests it independently with UI component tests

-None of the teams need to modify each other's code.
-Integration happens through convention-based registration at runtime.
+Each team tests their code in isolation using their own page objects in UI component tests.
+Only the integration test team needs to know about all page objects from different components.
+This allows the integration team to use all page and control objects from the different teams without having to fiddle with selectors when the UI changes.
+Teams **don't need to know or modify each other's code**.

 ### Convention-Based Navigation

-The framework uses naming conventions to enable type-safe navigation without tight coupling:
+This demo showcases one possible, lightweight convention for cross-page navigation when the `Shell` page object itself does not (and should not) have compile-time knowledge of concrete page implementations like `Settings` or `Preferences`.
+The page object classes for `Shell`, `Settings`, and `Preferences` are completely unaware of each other; yet, through a simple external mapping mechanism (here: the HTML `data-page` attribute matching the interface/type name), test code can still instruct the shell to navigate to a page.
+The linking logic (menu item -> page type) is therefore not embedded inside the `Shell` implementation, making the shell easily extensible: new pages can be plugged in by adding a menu entry that follows the convention—without touching the `Shell` page object.

 ```csharp
 // HTML menu item